 An addendum from Mark Anderson, Principal of Stat-Ease and author of The DOE FAQ Alert:

 "The 'problems' Martin refers to for using ratios (tedious math!) are detailed in RSM Simplified Chapter 11: 'Applying RSM to Mixtures'.
-You can purchase this book and the others in the Simplified series ('DOE' and 'Formulation') on our website."
+You can learn more about this book and the others in the Simplified series ('DOE' and 'Formulation') on our website."

 Links for additional information: